Yami-10/OD-Simulator/README.md

 * Spirit food consumption to -80% from -90%
 * UD mana production to +10% from +5%
 * Dwarf racial bonus +5% castle imps from ore partially-implemented (used goblin general investment bonus *shrug*)

+* Fixed incorrect application of prestige to food production